Over 1 day

 Materials and Tools

-A concrete ramp is a permanent solution for how to build a wheelchair ramp and requires little maintenance but can be pricey.
-Steel or aluminum can be used for construction, too, but using lumber for ramps is the least expensive option.
+A concrete ramp is another type of ramp solution and requires little maintenance.
+Steel or aluminum can be used for construction, too, but using lumberfor ramps is the most common option.
 Like a deck, ramps made from pressure treated wood are sturdy and resilient when properly built and maintained.

 To be sturdy enough for a heavy electric wheelchair, a ramp’s 2- x 6-inch lumber framework can be fixed to 4- x 4-inch posts set in concrete footings below the frost line.
 Common 5/4- x 6-inch deck boards can be used for the surface and secured with exterior deck screws.